markusscherer/hschedule/README.md

 line two
 ```

-The the optional style tag translates into a entrystyle<Stylename> style
+The the optional style tag translates into a entrystyle&lt;Stylename&gt; style
 specification used for the generated nodes (which has to be specified in
 header.tex).